skierpage/hydrogen_ladder_svg/README.md

 *  Error Line 21, Column 133: end tag for "font-face" which is not finished
    <font-face font-family="Arial embedded" units-per-em="2048" font-weight="normal" font-style="normal" ascent="1852" descent="423"/>
+This suggests it wants to have some child element.

 == DONE: Summary so far ==
 "The Clean Hydrogen Ladder (now up to v4.1)" could be a single interactive SVG.